This post contains affiliate links. Please see our disclosure policy.

 Ingredient Overview:

 - Apple Cider – Use a good quality, real apple cider, like a jug from your local orchard!
 We’re reducing it by cooking it on the stovetop for about 20 minutes, to concentrate the flavor.
-There’s apple cider flavor in every bite of these cookies!
+You can also use boiled apple cider to skip the reduction step.
+You can purchase boiled cider online (or possibly at a local orchard – try calling ahead to see if they carry it).
+Just be sure the only ingredient is apple cider.
+Do not use apple cider vinegar – this is, as the name implies, vinegar and not the same as the apple cider you’d drink.

 - Butter – I always use salted buter for the best flavor, but feel free to use unsalted butter if you prefer.